Today I’m going to show you EXACTLY how to promote YouTube videos.

 That way, when your video goes live, your audience will be PRIMED to check it out.

-In fact, when I recently previewed an upcoming video the day before, that video racked up 24 thousand views in 11 days.
+In fact, when I previewed an upcoming video the day before, that video racked up 24 thousand views in 11 days.

 3. Try "The Sequel Technique"